 Dogs really don’t know what you’re saying

-As explained in the foundations article, it’s not hard to imagine how your dog feels when you tell him what you want him to do.
+As explained in Don’t Ruin Your Bird Dog (a guide to not screwing up your pup), it’s not hard to imagine how your dog feels when you tell him what you want him to do.
 Have you ever been in a foreign country where you didn’t speak the language?
 Even if you know a few words, when a local starts jabbering at you and it’s apparent he wants something, all the words in his dictionary aren’t going to help you know what he wants.
 On the other hand, if he shows you what he wants, things get easier in a hurry.

 It’s the same with your dog.
 The first thing you taught him when he was a pup was probably the Sit command.
 Very simple, one-word command accompanied by slight upward tug on the lead and slight downward push on his rear end.
 You didn’t have to tell him to keep his front legs straight or to bend his rear knees or to swing his tail out to the side.
 You didn’t have to tell him not to run in circles or not to bark or not to jump up and down.
 A single word along with some hand contact was all it took.